A cubical model for $(\infty, n)$-categories: Introduction

 \begin{thm*} The category $\mcSet$ of marked cubical sets carries a model structure whose cofibrations are the monomorphisms and whose fibrant objects are the comical sets.
 This model structure is monoidal with respect to both the lax and pseudo Gray tensor products, which are simultaneously associative and biclosed.

 Furthermore, the triangulation functor $T \colon \mcSet \to \PreComp$ is left Quillen and strong monoidal with respect to both Gray tensor products. \end{thm*}

-We expect that $T$ is in fact a Quillen equivalence, although we have not pursued this direction in the present paper.
-The ``special cases'' of this result are known for $(\infty,0)$-categories (i.e., $\infty$-groupoids) \cite{CisinskiAsterisque} and $(\infty,1)$-categories \cite{doherty-kapulkin-lindsey-sattler}, although these papers consider slightly different versions of the cubical site from us.
+Since this paper was first made available in 2020, a slight adaptation of our model was proven to be Quillen equivalent via the triangulation functor to $n$-trivial saturated complicial sets in \cite{doherty-kapulkin-maehara}.
+The ``special cases'' of this result had previously been known for $(\infty,0)$-categories (i.e., $\infty$-groupoids) \cite{CisinskiAsterisque} and $(\infty,1)$-categories \cite{doherty-kapulkin-lindsey-sattler}, although these papers consider slightly different versions of the cubical site from us.

-In particular, our model validates the assertions \cite[Props.~3.2.6 and 3.2.9]{gaitsgory-rozenblyum:dag-1}, given there without a proof.
+In particular, our model validates the assertions \cite[Props.~10.3.2.6 and 10.3.2.9]{gaitsgory-rozenblyum:dag-1}, given there without a proof or a reference.
+They are essentially the desiderata of a convenient model of $(\infty, 2)$-categories used throughout \cite{gaitsgory-rozenblyum:dag-1,gaitsgory-rozenblyum:dag-2}, and in that sense our model in $\cSet^+$ is a convenient such model.
 We should note however that these assertions were previously proven in \cite{verity:weak-complicial-1} and \cite{maehara:gray} in the contexts of complicial sets and $2$-quasicategories respectively.

 Finally, our work owes a great deal to \cite{steiner:cubical-nerve}, where the (semi-)cubical nerves of strict $\omega$-categories are analyzed.
 In particular, our definition of comical open boxes in \cref{sec:model} follows \cite[Ex.~2.9]{steiner:cubical-nerve}.